immerfroehlich/audio-juicer/README.md

 cd audio-juicer

-./gradlew build
+./gradlew distZip

 Call
 ./run.sh
 to run the application

+Or you can copy the distribution files wherever you like.
+You can find them after calling distZip under ./java-juicer/build/distributions/java-juicer-x.x.zip

 Please DON'T USE the ./gradlew run target, the application will start, but the relative paths to the native libraries will not be correct.
 Just use the distribution files.

 From time to time call
 git pull --recurse-submodules
-to get the latest changes and then rebuild the project with "./gradlew build".
+to get the latest changes and then rebuild the project with "./gradlew distZip".

 Eclipse IDE configuration